putneydm/pixelstorem/readme.md

 * `base: <value>` - Accepts a unitless value.
 Resets the base font size for conversion to rems or ems.
 * `unit: "rem" or "em"` - Accepts unit value of either `"rem"` or `"em"` as a string.
 All items will be output in the unit value set here, including values set by `rem(<value>)` or `em(<value>)` notation.
 * `exclude: ["declaration"]` - any declaration type to exclude from conversion, eg, `border`, `border-radius`, etc. These declarations will be excluded globally.
+* `mediaQueries: boolean` Setting this to `false` prevents conversion of values in media queries.
+Default value is `true`.

 [1]: http://bourbon.io/